Biography

 My Cup of Tea, Proud Galleries, London UK

-DACS Exhibition CISAC 2002 World Congress Queen Elizabeth Exhibition II Congress Centre, Westminster, London UK
+DACS Exhibition CISAC 2002 World Congress, Queen Elizabeth Exhibition II Congress Centre, London, UK

 Signs That We Exist, Leeds Metropolitan Art Gallery, Leeds, UK